marvin-splitt/storefront-backend/README.md

   npm install
 ```

-Set up both the `.env` file and `database.json` for connecting to the database and a working authorization.
-Example files are provided with needed keys
+Set up the `.env` file for connecting to the database and a working authorization. `.env.example` file is provided with needed keys

 Run the migrations